-In 2020-21, Special Olympics British Columbia will be undertaking our second Youth Engagement Project, seeking to connect young people age 16 to 29 with the SOBC community, in order to collaborate and address the need for greater inclusion and respect for people with intellectual disabilities in communities across B.C.
+In 2020-21, Special Olympics British Columbia is undertaking our second Youth Engagement Project, collaborating with young changemakers ages 16 to 29 to address the need for greater inclusion and respect for people with intellectual disabilities in communities across B.C.
 The SOBC Youth Engagement Project is funded by the Government of Canada under the Canada Service Corps program.

 - Inclusive Schools